WAYA-MULTI-LINK/WAYA-PAY-CHAT-2.0-JAVA-LIBRARY/README.md

 This is a JAVA library for implementing WayaPay payment gateway

 #Getting Started
-This JAVA library provides a wrapper to implement WayaPay Payment to your application
+This JAVA library provides a wrapper to implement WayaPay Payment to your application for Both Maven and gradle

-#Usage
+#Impoting to your project

+#MAVEN PROJECT

 This library can be implemented into your application by importing it.